jungtaekkim/bayeso/paper.md

 - augmented expected improvement [@HuangD2006jgo];
 - Gaussian process upper confidence bound [@SrinivasN2010icml].

+As a strategy to optimize an acquisition function, we suggest the following options: DIRECT [@JonesDR1993jota], CMA-ES [@HansenN1997eufit], and L-BFGS-B [@ByrdRH1995siamjsc].
 In addition, we also include Thompson sampling [@ThompsonWR1933biometrika] in BayesO.

-Furthermore, to support an easy-to-use interface, we implement wrappers of Bayesian optimization for the following scenarios:
+Furthermore, to support an easy-to-use interface, we implement the wrappers of Bayesian optimization for particular scenarios as follows:

 - a run with randomly-chosen initial inputs;
 - a run with initial inputs provided;